VietnamMUN/ContributorAgreement/README.md

 # Contributor Agreement of VietnamMUN.org

-### INDIVIDUALS CONTRIBUTING TO VIETNAMMUN.ORG AGREES
+### INDIVIDUALS CONTRIBUTING TO VIETNAMMUN.ORG AGREE

 to continue promote and advocate the values and practices of the United Nations and Model UN in Vietnam, and

 to develop inquiring, knowledgeable, caring youths striving for positive and sustainable impact, and

-to oster various skills of critical thinking and debate and communication and self-improvement, and
+to foster various skills of critical thinking and debate and communication and self-improvement, and

 to share the results and celebrate the achievements of the community,